Youth Programs (2025-26)

 Manhattanville University, Reid Castle

-LWVW and the Westchester chapter of AAUW (American Association of University Women) co-host an annual, unique one-day workshop to bring together female-identifying high school sophomores, juniors, and seniors from high schools across Westchester County for an active and interactive political experience.
-The goal is to support our young participants’ aspirations to serve in public office, develop their leadership potential, and, at the same time, help our government institutions increase gender parity.
-The program offers opportunities to learn from elected officials’ experiences and practical application.
+LWVW hosts an annual, unique one-day workshop to bring together female-identifying high school sophomores, juniors, and seniors from high schools across Westchester County for an active and interactive political experience.
+The program is designed to support students’ aspirations to seek public office, develop their leadership potential, and, increase gender parity in government institutions.
+The event offers opportunities to learn from elected officials’ experiences and practical application.
 Attendees may also register or pre-register to vote on site.

 At last year’s event: